nmeum/zig-riscv-embedded/README.md

 ## Real Hardware

+**Disclaimer:** The code is presently a bit flaky on real hardware and difficult to debug as I did not anticipate that the QFN48 package of the FE310-G000 (used by the HiFive1) does not actually support UART1.
+As such, it would be desirable to properly implement [raft-bormann-t2trg-slipmux-03][slipmux] to multiplex diagnostic debug messages and CoAP frames over the same UART.

 The binary can be flashed to real hardware using OpenOCD and gdb.
 For this purpose, a shell script is provided.
 In order to flash a compiled binary run the following command: